 - If the County estimates that it will cost more than $200 to respond to your request, the County will require you to pay a deposit, not to exceed the amount of the estimate, before proceeding with your request.
 The five (5) days that the County has to respond to your request does not include the time between when the County asks for a deposit and when you respond.

-- All deposits shall be paid by check or money order made payable to Stafford County and delivered to the Finance Office.
+- All deposits shall be paid by check or money order made payable to Stafford County and delivered to the Citizens Assistance Office.
 Checks and money orders will be held and only deposited once the request is complete.
 Any outstanding balance due must be paid before or at the time the responding records are released.
 Any balance remaining from the deposit shall be returned to the requester.

 - If you owe the County money from a previous FOIA request that has remained unpaid for more than 30 days, Stafford County may require payment of the past-due bill before it will respond to your new FOIA request.